The adductor canal (Hunter’s canal, subsartorial canal) is a narrow conical tunnel located in the thigh.

 In this article, we shall look at the anatomy of the adductor canal – its borders, contents and clinical relevance.

 The adductor canal is bordered by muscular structures:

 - Lateral: Vastus medialis.

 - Posterior: Adductor longus and adductor magnus.

-The apex of the adductor canal is marked by the adductor hiatus – a gap between the adductor and hamstring attachments of the adductor magnus.
+The adductor canal runs from the apex of the femoral triangle to the adductor hiatus – a gap between the adductor and hamstring attachments of the adductor magnus muscle.

-As the femoral artery and vein exit the canal, they become the popliteal artery and vein respectively.
+As the femoral artery and vein exit the canal, they are called the popliteal artery and vein respectively.

 Clinical Relevance – Adductor Canal Block